nynnejc/TeamIncidentDashboard/README.md

 # Team Incident Dashboard

-A small incident management UI built with React + TypeScript on Vite.
+A small incident management UI built with React and TypeScript on Vite.

 ## How to run

-Prereqs: Node.js 18+, npm.

 ```bash
 npm install